GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (14) .md

 **At Higher Tiers**: These benefits are noted above.

 **Critical Failure**: For a number of days equal to this spell's tier, your spell-sickness penalty for trying to cast the spell contained in the staff is doubled.
 The staff is not destroyed.

+#### Liston's Party Trick

+**Minimum Tier**: 1

+**Casting Time**: 1 action

+**Range**: 12 yards

+**Effect**: You propel a number of thrown blades from your grasp towards different targets within range equal to 2 + spell tier.
+These are standard thrown attacks.

+**At Higher Tiers**: In additon to the benefit above, each tier above minimum can provide one of the following benefits; range is increased by 4 yards, one of the attacks gains a +1 bonus, you propel an additional thrown blade.

+**Critical Failure**: You manage to send each of the blades in various directions such that no one is harmed.
+In the process of attempting to dodge them however, you are made prone and vulnerable until the end of the next round.

 #### Liston's Pry